 If you’re looking to view a CSV file in a simple text editor rather than a Word document or Google Doc, like on Notepad or using the Sticky Note function on some systems, the process is still simple.

-You right-click the document, select “edit with” and select whatever text editor.
+You’ll right-click the document, select “edit with” and select whatever text editor you want.
 This will open the CSV file in a plain text format like the example shows above.

 How to view a CSV file in a spreadsheet program

 You may find it easier to view and evaluate the data in your CSV file in a spreadsheet format.
 That’s totally okay because spreadsheets do tend to make things easier to read and comprehend.

 For Microsoft Excel, you’ll right-click the CSV file and select “Open with Excel”.

 For Google Sheets, you’ll simply upload the file to your cloud, and the content will be displayed in a spreadsheet format.